January 2nd, 2021 · 32 min read

 But I don’t have a computer science degree and I don’t even know how the internet works!
 Don’t worry, we will use that to your advantage.
 Keep reading…

-When choosing a new career path here are some good must/nice to-haves:
+When choosing a new career path here are some good must-haves and nice to-haves:

 1. It must be relevant for the next 10+ years.
-This skill should be valued many years in the future guaranteeing you job security.
+This skill should be valued many years in the future guaranteeing your job security.

 2. Demand for people with this skill must be higher than the supply.
-The less available pool of skilled workers in the industry, the more control you can have over your job and companies you work for.
+The smaller the available pool of skilled workers in the industry, the more control you can have over your job and the companies you choose to work for.

-3. Ability to have a high salary regardless of years in the industry.
+3. Ability to have a high salary regardless of your number of years in the industry.
 You don’t want to spend many years climbing the corporate ladder until you make a decent living.

 5. Ability to catch up to the top performers in the industry in the shortest amount of time.
 Can little experience still get you employed?
 And can you close the gap as fast as possible to be considered a senior or an expert in the field?

 6. It must allow you to build foundational skills that will give you multiple career options no matter what the future holds.
-For example, by learning to code, you’re able to better understand new up-coming technologies like distributed applications, data science, machine learning (AI), and cloud computing, and choose which field you want to jump into next.
+For example, by learning to code, you’re able to better understand new upcoming technologies like distributed applications, data science, machine learning (AI), and cloud computing.
+This allows you to choose which field you want to jump into next.

 7. Have fun.
-The most important one.
+This is the most important one.
 Can you see yourself doing this 40 hours a week for a long time?

-Coding hits every one of the points above in my experience.
-Your mileage may vary.
+In my experience, coding hits every one of the points above.
+Warning: Your mileage may vary.

 One of my favourite books is titled So Good They Can’t Ignore You.
-In there, the author argues that passion is a myth.
+The author argues that passion is a myth.
 You shouldn’t go into the travel industry because you are “passionate” about travel.
 Most people find passion by struggling and working hard to master a skill.
-Once people start acknowledging your valuable skills, and you are able to feel respected for these skills, that’s when you develop passion for what you do.
+Once people start acknowledging your valuable skills and you are able to feel respected for these skills is when you develop a passion for what you do.

 P.S.
 This part is all about me, so if you don’t care (totally fair point), just skip this section.
 I’ll get over it eventually.

-I spent the first month avoiding any tutorials or books.
+I spent the first month avoiding any coding tutorials or programming courses or books.
 Instead, I spent this month looking at the best way for me to learn and get hired.
-I wanted to be efficient, not waste my time and learn outdated technologies, or learn things that I would forget after a month.
+I wanted to be efficient and not waste my time learning outdated technologies, or learn things that I would forget after a month.
 I studied other people’s experiences, looked at job postings, spoke to established developers, reviewed online courses, looked at bootcamps, and even read articles by futurists on where we will be with technology in 20 years.
 Based on those, I created a curriculum for myself focused on efficiency: The critical amount of learning in order to be employable in the shortest amount of time.

 Although I spent one month planning my studying instead of actually studying, it was a benefit in the long run because I wasn’t running blind.
-I knew where I was going, and I had a map to the finish line.
+I knew where I was going, and I had a clear roadmap to the finish line.
 You will too.

 So yes, I have been where you are and I know what it takes.
 When I was getting started, I wish there was something like this that outlined things for me step by step.
 I also found many tutorials were taught by people with a lot of technical knowledge but without being able to properly teach a beginner.
 Alternatively, some courses were taught by people who took advantage of beginners not knowing much about the industry and selling them a course that sounds great but doesn't actually teach you how to succeed (we call these superficial skills).
 I’ve read and studied every single video, tutorial and course that time permitted, and I still continue to do so to try and find the most efficient path to succeed.
 I'm obsessed with the art of learning and even developed a system around efficient learning.

 Since then, I have consulted for Fortune 500 tech companies, ran coding workshops, consulted on published tech books, given technical talks, and I have helped those with zero experience in programming get jobs in just a few months.
 Mainly because I think bootcamps and colleges overcharge you money.
-Don’t worry, you can do it for free as you will see below.
+Don’t worry, you can also learn to code for free as you will see below.
 I am now in a position where I don’t have to work for anybody.
 I love this career and I think many people would enjoy it and benefit from it as well.
-So I’m on a mission to help others who want to make this jump no matter what their economic situation.
+So I’m on a mission to help others who want to make this jump no matter what their economic situation, age or background.

 Ok that last sentence was a wee bit dramatic…🤔